tuyinnocent/tuyinnocent/README.md

-- 👋 Hi, I’m @tuyinnocent
+- 👋 Hi, I’m @innocent
-- 👀 I’m interested in ...
+- 👀 I’m interested in python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me ...
+- 📫 How to reach me; reach me via email:tuyinnocent7@gmail.com

 <!---
 tuyinnocent/tuyinnocent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.